 A person who suffers damage resulting from the making of a report where the Discloser knowingly reported false information, has a right of action in tort against the Discloser.

 A Respondent will be treated in accordance with fair procedures.
 The Respondent will be informed of the scope of the investigation.
 The objective of this process is to establish the facts surrounding the matter or matters raised by the Discloser.
-The Respondent can have absolute confidence that the matter raised by the Discloser (e.g., alleged wrongdoing, alleged breach of Group Policy) will be fully and fairly investigated.
+The Respondent can have absolute confidence that the matter raised by the Discloser (e.g., alleged wrongdoing, alleged breach of a Group Policy under the Group's Risk Management Framework) will be fully and fairly investigated.
 The Respondent will be provided with updates on the progress and outcome of an investigation.
 However, sometimes the need for confidentiality will prevent the Group giving the Respondent specific details of the investigation or any action taken as a result.